atkaper/oracle-forms-standalone-runner/README.md

 Also tried installing this one: https://www.wfonts.com/font/dialog, as I did see in debug that this is one of the font names in use.

-This did not help... my fonts do not yet fit perfectly on screen.
+This did not help... my fonts ~~do~~ did not fit perfectly on screen.

-To get this fixed, I did some debugging on a running Oracle Forms App, decompiled some of their code, and found that Oracle Forms does have some system implemented to re-scale fonts.
+To get this fixed, I executed some debugging on a running Oracle Forms App, decompiled some of their code, and found that Oracle Forms does have a system implemented to re-scale fonts.
 This however only works on SunOS, and some old Windows flavours.
 To make this work on my Linux system, I have implemented two classes to fix this.
 See FontMapping and FontTable.
 To activate the font scaling, you can add two startup override parameters: